shqld/vaceline/README.md

-# Vacel — VCL Transpiler
+# Vaceline — VCL Transpiler

-Vacel is a tool for trasforming VCL with JS plugins via AST.
+Vaceline is a tool for trasforming VCL with JS plugins via AST.

 *NOTE: this project is currently in development.*